NKGUPTA26/rock-paper-scissor/README.md

 * socket programming
 ## Setup

-To run this project by following these steps.
+To run this project by follow these steps.
 1. Clone [this](https://github.com/NKGUPTA26/rock-paper-scissor) in your local machine.
 ```bash
 git clone https://github.com/NKGUPTA26/rock-paper-scissor